 Cupping

-Also known as myofascial release therapy, this a traditional method used for moving blood, lymph and stagnant energy.
+Also known as myofascial release therapy, this is a traditional method used for moving blood, lymph and stagnant energy.
 The release happens just under the skin’s surface.
 It often works faster than gua sha on certain types of scars.
 It also helps by breaking collagen scar fibres and aiding the body’s own detoxification efforts.

 Essential oils for healing scars